Wall Street Praises The Interpublic Group of Companies Inc. (IPG) After Recent Earnings Report

 Wells Fargo, on the other hand, stated in their research note that they expect to see IPG reach a price target of $40, previously predicting the price at $36.
 The rating they have provided for IPG stocks is “Equal Weight” according to the report published on July 22nd, 2021.

-Morgan Stanley gave a rating of “Equal-Weight” to IPG, setting the target price at $36 in the report published on July 22nd of the current year.
+Morgan Stanley gave a rating of “Equal-Weight” to IPG, setting the target price at $36 in the report published on July 22nd of the previous year.

-Volatility was left at 2.51%, however, over the last 30 days, the volatility rate increased by 1.58%, as shares surge +13.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.00% lower at present.
+Volatility was left at 2.08%, however, over the last 30 days, the volatility rate increased by 1.39%, as shares surge +10.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.90% upper at present.

 Insider Trading